nis-sin/Huffman-Coding/README.md

+This is a coding challenge from [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-huffman) by John Crickett.

 This is an implementation of Huffman Coding from (almost) scratch.

 I have used DFS to create the Huffman codes once the tree has been create.
 Also I used simple tree traversal to traverse through the tree.